Kings–Sharks rivalry: 2013: Kings get revenge

-San Jose got off to a fast start in Game 3 on home ice, as veteran Dan Boyle scored two minutes into the game to give his team the 1–0 lead.
+San Jose got off to a fast start in game three on home ice, as veteran Dan Boyle scored two minutes into the game to give his team the 1–0 lead.
 However, the Kings capitalized on a Sharks' defensive zone turnover, tying the game on a goal by Toffoli.
-The game went to overtime tied 1–1.
-A pair of penalties were called on this time the Kings.
+The game went to overtime, tied 1–1.
+A pair of penalties was called on the Kings this time.
 Robyn Regehr and Trevor Lewis were the penalized players.
-Logan Couture scored on the 5-on-3 advantage to give San Jose a 2–1 victory and cut the Kings' series lead in half.
-The final score was the same in Game 4 — although not in overtime — drawing the Sharks even in the series.
-Brent Burns and Logan Couture scored for San Jose while Mike Richards scored for Los Angeles.
-Sharks goalie Antti Niemi stopped 22 of 23 shots, with 13 of his saves coming in the third period alone.
+Logan Couture scored on the five-on-three advantage to give San Jose a 2–1 victory and cut the Kings' series lead in half.
+The final score was the same in game four — although not in overtime — drawing the Sharks even in the series.
+Brent Burns and Logan Couture scored for San Jose, while Mike Richards scored for Los Angeles.
+Sharks goaltender Antti Niemi stopped 22 of 23 shots, with 13 of his saves coming in the third period alone.

 With the series tied 2–2, the teams went back to the Staples Center.
-The Sharks had all the momentum in Game 5, but the Kings took it from them.
-Los Angeles won Game 5 by a 3–0 score.
+The Sharks had all the momentum in game five, but the Kings took it from them.
+Los Angeles won game five by a score of 3–0.
 Anze Kopitar and Slava Voynov scored the first two goals, then Jeff Carter added an empty-net goal.
 Quick stopped all 24 shots he faced in the game.
 Just like the previous two games of the series in San Jose, the Sharks won 2–1 at home.
-Joe Thornton scored on a 5-on-3 in the first period and then TJ Galiardi scored in the second period.
+Joe Thornton scored on a five-on-three in the first period and then TJ Galiardi scored in the second period.
 Dustin Brown scored Los Angeles' only goal.

 For the first time in history, Los Angeles and San Jose were playing a seventh game against each other.
-Justin Williams scored both goals for the Kings in a 2–1 victory and Dan Boyle scored the only goal for San Jose.
-Los Angeles continued their quest for a Stanley Cup repeat to the Western Conference Finals, but were ousted by the President's Trophy-winning Chicago Blackhawks in five games.
+Justin Williams scored both goals for the Kings in a 2–1 victory, and Dan Boyle scored the only goal for San Jose.
+This meant that the home team won every game in the series, additionally, as the home team won every game in their four-game regular season series, the home team won all 11 games that season.
+Los Angeles continued their quest for a Stanley Cup repeat to the Western Conference finals, but were ousted by the President's Trophy-winning Chicago Blackhawks in five games.